PhpCodeArcheology/PhpCodeArcheology/README.md

 - [ ] Maybe rename to PhpLegacyArcheology or PhpLegacyExplorer
 - [x] Support _interfaces_ and _traits_
 - [ ] Add correct path handling
+- [ ] Spaghetti metric for files and overall
+- [ ] Use of globals and super globals
+- [ ] Dependence on super globals of functions, classes and methods